svoop/rodbot/README.md

 # Rodbot

-Minimalistic yet polyglot framework to build bots on top of a Roda backend.
+Minimalistic yet polyglot framework to build chat bots on top of a Roda backend for chatops and fun.

 <br clear="all">